 A charitable corporation founded in 1982 to provide a venue for Chicago theatre artists and to develop and produce new work, Stage Left redefined its mission in 1988 to produce and develop plays that raise debate on political and social issues.
 For its first 11 years, Stage Left produced continuously at 3244 North Clark Street.
 In February of 1995, Stage Left moved to a 49-seat theatre at 3408 North Sheffield Avenue.
 That location provided an intimate, well-equipped performance space for the artists of Stage Left, as well as other arts organizations.
 In the fall of 2010, Stage Left became one of the resident companies at Theater Wit.

-Over the past thirty years, Stage Left has produced over 120 mainstage, late-night, off-night, children’s and touring productions that have garnered critical accolades, as well as 46 nominations and 17 awards for excellence from the Joseph Jefferson Awards Committee.
+Over the past thirty-five years, Stage Left has produced over 120 mainstage, late-night, off-night, children’s and touring productions that have garnered critical accolades, as well as 46 nominations and 17 awards for excellence from the Joseph Jefferson Awards Committee.